How to Get Started with Your Studies?

 Please also see Local Registration for further instructions, including how to obtain a Finnish personal identity code.
 You must present your personal identity code at the Registrar's Office upon or after registration.

-Admissions Office opening times
+Admissions Office opening times for checking original documents (new degree students only)

 Admissions Office, Main Building, lecture room C7 (Kalevantie 4, Tampere)